Counselor Education and Supervision Ph.D. Program Admissions Information

 Applying for Graduate Assistantships and Fellowships

-We offer one fully funded graduate assistantship for full-time enrollment in the program.
-A question on the application for graduate admission asks whether you want to be considered for an assistantship.
-Check yes.
+We offer some fully-funded graduate teaching assistantships for full-time enrollment in the program.
+A question on the application for graduate admission asks whether you want to be considered for a teaching assistantship.
+Check yes, as most of our students are fully funded.

 Degree-seeking students must include a $75 fee with their application.
 If this poses a financial hardship, check with the Graduate School to see if you qualify for a waiver or reduced fee.
 All application fees are non-refundable.